gitlabhq/gitlabhq/doc/development/automatic_ce_ee_merge.md

 1. If all conflicts are resolved after your resolution is pushed, keep the merge request assigned to you: **you are now responsible for the merge request to be green**
+1. If you are the last person to resolve the conflicts, the pipeline is green, and you have merge rights, merge the MR, but **do not** choose to squash.
+   Otherwise, assign the MR to someone that can merge.
 1. If you need any help, you can ping the current [release managers], or ask in the `#ce-to-ee` Slack channel